Lessons Learned

 Marshall Goldsmith, one of the world’s best-known business coaches prefers to reframe feedback as ‘feedforward’ and many enlightened organizations take the position that if you learn something from the experience, and don’t repeat it, it’s not failure.

-I know I’m a work in progress, and based on the low success rate of organizations executing on their own plans, perhaps I’m not alone.
+We are all a work in progress, and based on the low success rate of organizations executing on their own plans, perhaps we’re not alone.
+By willingly accepting lessons learned and applying them in future, we lessen the likelihood of repeating our mistakes.
+And after all, we learn so much from mistakes.